rianadon/node-red-contrib-sprinkler/README.md

 ## Dashboards

 You may be curious what your sprinkler setup is doing behind your back.
 Perhaps you'd like to know which zones are on or how much more time a zone will be on for.
-You can use both the **zone in** node and **timerctl in** nodes to connect to dashboard labels.
+You can use both the **zone in** and **timerctl in** nodes to connect to dashboard labels.

 ![Using sprinkler nodes with dashboard nodes](./screenshots/dashboard.png)